 Diagnosis is based on a history of exposure and chest x-ray or chest CT appearance.
 In patients with CWP, x-ray or CT reveals diffuse, small, rounded opacities or nodules.
 The finding of at least one opacity > 10 mm suggests PMF.
 The specificity of the chest x-ray for PMF is low because up to one third of the lesions identified as being PMF turn out to be cancers, scars, or other disorders.
 Chest CT is more sensitive and specific than chest x-ray for detecting coalescing nodules, early PMF, and cavitation.

 Pulmonary function tests are nondiagnostic but are useful for characterizing lung function in patients in whom obstructive, restrictive, or mixed defects may develop.
 Because abnormalities of gas exchange occur in some patients with extensive simple CWP and in those with complicated CWP, baseline and periodic measures of diffusing capacity for carbon monoxide (DLco) and ABG at rest and during exercise are recommended.

 Because patients with CWP often have had exposure to both silica dust and coal dust, surveillance for TB is usually done.
 Patients with CWP should have annual tuberculin skin testing.
 In those with positive test results, sputum culture and cytology, CT, and bronchoscopy may be needed to confirm TB.

 Preventive measures include eliminating exposure, stopping smoking, and giving pneumococcal and influenza vaccinations.
 CWP can be prevented by suppressing coal dust at the coal face.
-Despite long-standing regulations, exposures continue to occur in the mining trade.
+Despite long-standing regulations, exposures continue to occur in the mining trade, resulting in increased rates of disease, including severe forms.
 Respiratory masks provide only limited protection.